Viability of general relativity and modified gravity cosmologies using high-redshift cosmic probes: Introduction

 The models to be contrasted include the GR-based models: $\omega$CDM~\citep{Edesio2010}, with a constant equation of state for dark energy; the Chevallier-Polarski-Linder (CPL) parametrization, with a time-varying equation of state, $\omega_0 \omega_a$CDM~\citep{Chevallier2000,Linder2002}; and an extended $\Lambda$CDM including spatial curvature, $\Omega_k$-CDM.
-We also consider $F(R)$ modified gravity models such as Starobinsky~\citep{Starobinsky2007}, Hu-Sawicki~\citep{Hu2007}, and the $R^2$-Corrected Appleby-Battye~\citep{Appleby2007, Appleby2009}.
-In addition, we study one $F(Q)$ model, which features background evolution identical to GR~\citep{Barros2020}.
+We also consider viable $F(R)$ modified gravity models such as Starobinsky~\citep{Starobinsky2007}, Hu-Sawicki~\citep{Hu2007}, and the $R^2$-Corrected Appleby-Battye~\citep{Appleby2007, Appleby2009}.
+In addition, we study one $F(Q)$ model, that have a background evolution identical to GR~\citep{BeltranJimenez2019}.
 All these models are compared to the $\Lambda$CDM and rely on Friedmann-Lema\^{\i}tre-Robertson-Walker (FLRW) symmetries~\footnote{Although possible deviations from the cosmological principle have been reported~\citep{Kester2024,BOP2014}.}.
+From the observational point of view, several recent studies have constrained the parameters of these alternative models using cosmological data.
+In fact, GR-based models have been analyzed, for example, in ~\cite{DESI2025, Euclid2021, Afroz2025, Xie2025, Planck2018, Luongo2024, DES2024}; $F(R)$ modified gravity models in~\cite{Nunes2017, Martinelli2009, Cardona2021, Kumar2025, Kumar2023, BHu2016, Bessa2021, Ribeiro23, Basilakos2013,Basilakos2017,Plaza2025}; and $F(Q)$ gravity in~\cite{Barros2020}.
+However, some of these studies focus exclusively on one class of models (either GR, $F(R)$, or $F(Q)$), sometimes analyzing only the background data.
+Even when perturbative analyses are included, it is not common to find works that encompass all three types of gravities in a unified comparative framework.
+In this context, our contribution is to provide a consistent and up-to-date analysis by comparing GR, $F(R)$, and $F(Q)$-based models together, assessing both the background and growth of the structure analyses using the most recent available observational data.
+This allows for a more comprehensive evaluation of the viability of these competing gravitational scenarios.

+Recent observational studies have provided tight constraints on the parameters of the $F(R)$ and $F(Q)$ models considered here.
+For the Hu–Sawicki $(n=1)$ model, for example, using Baryon Acoustic Oscillations (BAO), Big-Bang Nucleosynthesis (BBN), and SNIa, Kumar et al.~\cite{Kumar2023} found \(b = -0.36 \pm 0.21\).
+More recently, Kumar et al.~\cite{Kumar2025} combined CC, SNIa from Union3.0, DESI 2025 BAO, Gamma-Ray Bursts (GRB), and the shift parameter and acoustic scale of the Cosmic Microwave Background (CMB), obtaining \(b = 0.217^{+0.084}_{-0.080}\).
+Plaza et al.~\cite{Plaza2025} used CC+SNIa+DESI2 BAO and found \(b = 0.000066^{+0.111}_{-0.000050}\).
+Independent constraints using Planck CMB + BOSS galaxy clustering + CMB lensing gave \(\log_{10}|f_{R0}| \lesssim -4\) \cite{Kou2024}, while cluster abundances from eRASS1 combined with weak-lensing (WL) mass calibration (DES, KiDS, HSC) yielded \(\log_{10}|f_{R0}| < -4.31\) (massless neutrinos) and \(\log_{10}|f_{R0}| < -4.12\) (massive neutrinos) at 95\% CL~\cite{Artis2024}.